 What if I could tell you that you could lose weight EXACTLY where you want to with one simple workout (that I sell)?
 Pretty excellent marketing pitch.
 Right?

 Spot reduction is a mere hype promoted by a few advertisers.
 Many trainers devised programs for spot reduction techniques and advertised weight loss pills.
+They told people that their tool, diet, or product promoted fat reduction in a specific area.

 These were mainly money-making businesses, and they had no evidence supporting their proposed outcomes.
 These weight loss supplements might also be detrimental to vital organs of the human body.